dpopkov/sprng/sh4b/README.md

 * Add @Component annotation with bean-id to bean classes.
 * Using Default Component names.
 * Autowiring for Constructor injection.
+* Autowiring for Setter (or any method) injection.

 ### 1 - [spring-demo-one](springdemoone)